jamesplease/react-request/README.md

 There are three common use cases for the `doFetch` prop:

-* For GET requests, it can allow users to refresh the data
+* You can use it to "refresh" the data by making a follow-up request for read requests
-* Anytime there is a network error, you can use this function to retry the request
+* You can use it to retry the request if there is any sort of error
-* When `lazy` is `true`, you can use this to actually make the request, typically as a result of user input
+* You must manually call this method to actually make the request anytime that the `lazy` prop is passed as `true`.

 `doFetch` accepts one argument: `options`.
 Any of the `fetch()` options, such as `url`, `method`, and `body` are valid `options`.
 This allows you to customize the request from within the component based